unfor19/nexus-ops/README.md

    - AWS ECR Public - `http://localhost:8081/repository/docker-ecrpublic/v2/`
 2. If the Docker image **exists**, Docker Client pulls it from NXRM
    - It is recommended to re-tag the image from `localhost:8082/nginx` to `nginx`, so the references in your Dockerfile can remain `nginx`.
-3. If the Docker image **doesn't exist**, NXRM pulls it from DockerHub and save it in Nexus's Repository, following that, the Docker Client pulls the image from NXRM.
+3. If the Docker image **doesn't exist**, NXRM pulls it from DockerHub and saves it in Nexus's Repository.
+Following that, the Docker Client pulls the image from NXRM.

 ---